 Your child’s ski school experience will vary, depending on whether you’re lucky enough to live near enough to a ski resort that your kid can sign up for a weekly program, or if you plan to take one or two main ski vacations per year.

-2. How To Ski Local
+2. How To Find Local Places for Kids To Ski

 - junior race programs (many are not ‘race-centric’ meaning that ski instruction is valued over entering competitions)